That Man from Rio: Plot

 As airman Adrien Dufourquet embarks on an 8-day leave in Paris to see his fiancée Agnès, two South American Indians steal an Amazonian statuette from the Musée de l'Homme and force Professor Catalan, the curator, into their car.
 Catalan was the companion of Agnès' father on an expedition into the Amazonian rainforest during which her father died.
-Catalan believes that the statuette is one of three which hold the secret to an Amazonian treasure.
-Adrien arrives in time to see the Indians abducting Agnès, the only one who knows the location of her father's statuette, and he pursues them to the airport where he steals a ticket and boards the same plane.
+Catalan believed that the statuette is one of three which hold the secret to an Amazonian treasure.
+Adrien arrives at Agnès’ flat, in time to see the Indians abducting her, the only one who knows the location of her father's statuette.
+He pursues them to the airport where he steals a ticket and boards the same plane.

-Adrien tells the pilot that his fiancée has been abducted, but Agnès has been drugged and does not recognize him.
+Adrien tells the pilot that his fiancée has been kidnapped, but Agnès has been drugged and does not recognize him.
 The pilot plans to have Adrien arrested when they reach Rio de Janeiro, but Adrien eludes the police upon arrival.
 With the help of Sir Winston, a Brazilian bootblack, Adrien rescues Agnès.
 They retrieve the buried statuette, but the Indians steal it from them.

-In a stolen car provided by Sir Winston, Agnès and Adrien drive to Brasilia to meet Senhor de Castro, a wealthy industrialist who possesses the third statuette.
-On the way, they come across the Indians' car with Catalan slumped inside; after picking him up, they drive on to Brasilia.
+In a stolen car provided by Sir Winston, Agnès and Adrien drive to Brasília to meet Senhor de Castro, a wealthy industrialist who possesses the third statuette.
+On the way, they come across the Indians' car with Catalan slumped inside; after picking him up, they drive on to Brasília, where Adrien manages to escape from the gangsters tailing him by crossing between two skyscrapers under construction on a cable.

-At a party in their honor, De Castro takes Catalan to his strong room to assure him of the statuette's safety, and Catalan, who planned the museum theft, murders him and steals the statuette.
+Adrien and Agnes manage to go to a party in their honor given by De Castro, who takes Catalan to his strong room to assure him of the statuette's safety.
+But Catalan, who had planned the museum theft, murders him and steals the statuette.
 By the time Adrien discovers the body, Catalan and the Indians have abducted Agnès again and escaped in a seaplane.
 Adrien steals a plane and follows.

 In a floating jungle cafe run by Lola, the woman who financed Catalan, Adrien learns that Catalan murdered Agnès' father and that Agnès is being held in a boat.
 Rushing to the boat, Adrien hangs onto the side as it heads upstream and finally docks.
-While Catalan goes to the underground location of the treasure, Adrien knocks out all of Catalan's accomplices and rescues Agnès.
-Catalan finds the treasure, but an explosion set off by a nearby Trans-Amazonian Highway construction crew causes him to be buried with it.
-Adrien and Agnès flee the jungle and arrive in Paris in time for Adrien to catch his train back to his garrison.
+While Catalan goes to a grotto in the jungle where the three statuettes once lined-up with the rays of the sun will reveal the location of the treasure, Adrien knocks out all of Catalan's accomplices and rescues Agnès.
+Catalan finds the treasure, but explosions set off by a nearby Trans-Amazonian Highway construction crew causes him to be buried with it.
+Adrien and Agnès flee and arrive in Paris, in time for Adrien to catch his train back to his garrison.
+As he onboards the train, one of his mates grabs him and excitedly tells him what an incredible week he's had, "you'd never imagine what".